-Delicious, creamy spoonfuls of Strawberry Yogurt.
+Delicious, creamy spoonfuls of Peach Yogurt.
 FW Yogurt, CAP Creamy Yogurt and FA Madagascar Vanilla provide the backbone for a perfect yogurt base here.
 Feel free to change the fruit up in the recipe.
 In fact, I encourage you to experiment and come up with some wonderful versions of the yogurt.
-Here, I used my go-to combo of TPA Strawberry Ripe and JF Sweet Strawberry to achieve my desired fresh, but just sweet enough strawberries.
+Here, I used INW Peach for a great Peach flavor at a low concentration.
 Give the mix two weeks to fully steep.